Preset

 Hum Reduction Amount

-For Static Denoising set the maximum hum reduction in dB.
-Higher values remove more hum but carry the risk of disimprovement.
+For Static Denoising, set the maximum hum reduction in dB.
+Higher values remove more hum but carry the risk of worsening.

 In Auto mode, a classifier decides how much hum reduction is necessary for each speech region.